40843245/AppScript-project/Google Forms/Form Generator/Form Generator given Spreadsheet data/intro.md

 <img width="283" alt="image" src="https://github.com/user-attachments/assets/448971d5-2de9-4e2d-ac9a-efec2924b308" />

 > [!WARNING]
-> If the point of question is coerced to negative number, `item.setPoints` method may throw exception, and stop to execute run the code.
+> If the point of question is coerced to a negative number, `item.setPoints` method may throw exception, and stop to execute run the code.

-> [!NOTE]
+> [!WARNING]
 > If the point of the question is NOT a safe integer (i.e. `Number.isSafeInteger` static method in JS returns false), the point will be set to zero.